Find Your Voter District and Congress Representatives' Positions on Climate ChangeEnter an address to find your House and Senate representatives.

 On this Earth Day I hope you will join me in carrying on the legacy of Wisconsin’s rich conservation heritage by helping to create a world in which everyone contributes their energy, knowledge and goodwill to safeguard our environment.
 This collective action and dedication is necessary if we hope to reverse the course of global climate change and address our other environmental challenges head-on. - Ron Kind, Wisconsin district 3 representative

 I think that the science is inconclusive on this ...
-I personally believe that the solar flares are more responsible for climatic cycles than anything that human beings do and our lunar, our rovers on Mars have indicated that there has been a slight warming in the atmosphere of Mars and that certainly was not caused by the internal combustion engine. - Jim Sensenbrenner, promoting climate misinformation
+I personally believe that the solar flares are more responsible for climatic cycles than anything that human beings do and our lunar, our rovers on Mars have indicated that there has been a slight warming in the atmosphere of Mars and that certainly was not caused by the internal combustion engine. - Jim Sensenbrenner, past statement

 Global warming is not man-made and there is barely any global warming at all.
-There's been no global warming for the last twelve or thirteen years. - misinformation from Glenn Grothman
+There's been no global warming for the last twelve or thirteen years. - Glenn Grothman

 See also: Disinformation on Climate Change is Staggering